jpvieira66/FASTCONVEXCOMB/README.md

 The algorithm is a novel approach for fast computation of convex combination coefficients based on ray shooting.
 Such a problem arises in the real-time implementation of many set-based control techniques, which require a computationally efficient solution to cope with high dimension or fast dynamics systems.
 The proposed method poses no constraints on the polytope structure and requires only a list of vertices and boundary hyperplanes.
-The new method provided faster solutions in all cases, with speed-ups of up to ten-fold.
 </center>